-You might have an excellent idea to open a carpet cleaning business since you know that carpet cleaning pays decent wage and is a professional field that is relatively simple to delve yourself into.
+You might have an excellent idea to open a cleaning business, or more specifically, a carpet cleaning business since you know that carpet cleaning pays a decent wage and is a professional field that is relatively simple to delve into.
 However, without a solid marketing plan, your idea might as well not exist.
-The reason is simple: rarely can business start, let alone survive, without a well-researched and thought-out marketing plan.
+The reason is simple: rarely can a business start, let alone survive, without a well-researched and thought-out marketing plan.

-There are several steps to creating a carpet cleaning marketing plan out there, but fear not because most of them are not overly complicated, and once you know what to do, you can create a great marketing plan that will put your business out there and help you grow your customer base.
+There are several steps to creating a carpet cleaning marketing plan, but fear not because most of them are not overly complicated, once you know what to do, you can create a great marketing plan that will put your business out there and help you grow your customer base.

 1. Research Your Market and Discover a Niche

 Before having a marketing plan of your own, you have to find out what you provide that your competitors don’t—your niche—and focus on customers who need what you can offer.

 You also need to know whether your niche is profitable and whether anyone else has made successful inroads there.
 Most marketing strategies in the world only work if you can identify a problem in your target market that your competitors don’t address very well.

 How do you identify your niche and its profitability, though?
 There are several things you should do:

 Talk to your target market.
 You can use things like informal polls on Facebook and Twitter to see what they want in a carpet cleaning service and find out where your competitors fall short.
 You can have conversations with them in the comments on your polls.